programmiersportgruppe/sbt-tabular-test-reporter/README.md

     addSbtPlugin("org.programmiersportgruppe.sbt" %% "testreporter" % "1.0.0")

-This will add the dependency to the plugin.
-The next step is to configure your build to actually use the reporter.
+This will add the dependency to the plugin and also register the Test Reporter as a test listener, because it is an auto plugin.
-The following will output the test results in target/test-reports:

-    testListeners <<= target.map(t =>
-        Seq(new org.programmiersportgruppe.sbt.testreporter.TabularTestReporter(t.getAbsolutePath))
-    )

-Note that the line as shown is enough in a *.sbt file.
-In *.scala files (full configuration), you must collect the result of the expression into the settings of all projects that should write test reports.

 Open
 ====